College Football Playoff Team Selection

 The following is a simple list of the details of our college football playoff proposal.
 Implementing this system will not require changing anything about the game or how it is played.
 This is to make the transition as seamless as possible.

 1. Conferences will still have complete control over how they determine their champion.
 Schools will still have complete control over their scheduling.
-The BCS rankings will still be released as usual.
+The CFP committee rankings will still be released as usual.
 The final game of the regular season will still be Navy vs. Army the second weekend in December.
 Nothing about the regular season is changed in any way.

 2. The postseason playoff will consist of 8 teams instead of 4.